TinYard/TinYard/README.md

 An `IBundle` is simply to help ensure your [`IContext`](#IContext) installations are kept tidier and easier to maintain.

 ## TinYard Extensions

+Extensions in TinYard are as easy as plug-and-play.
+You can use the ones that come with the framework, as well as build your own.

 TinYard comes with some [Extensions](#IExtension) available to use, packaged within the framework.